telepresenceio/telepresence/reference/cluster-config.md

 `type: istio.io/key-and-cert` Secrets; as well as `type: Opaque` Secrets that it detects to be formatted as one of those types.

-# Air Gapped Cluster
+## Air Gapped Cluster

-If your cluster is air-gapped (e.g. it does not have access to the internet and therefore cannot connect to Ambassador Cloud), but you'd like to use selective intercepts, this is possible but requires some minimal configuration.
+If your cluster is air gapped (it does not have access to the internet and therefore cannot connect to Ambassador Cloud), some manual license configuration is required to use selective intercepts.

-## Create a License
+### Create a License

-First go to [Ambassador Cloud](https://auth.datawire.io/redirects/settings/teams) and select `Licenses` for the team you want to create the license for.
-From this page you can generate a new license if one doesn't already exist.
+First, go to [Ambassador Cloud](https://auth.datawire.io/redirects/settings/teams) and select *Licenses* for the team you want to create the license for.
+You can generate a new license if one doesn't already exist by clicking *Generate New License*.

-To get the Cluster ID of your cluster, ensure your kubeconfig context is using the cluster you want to create a license for, then run the following command:
+You will be prompted for the Cluster ID of your cluster.
+To find it, ensure your kubeconfig context is using the cluster you want to create a license for, then run this command:

   ```
   $ telepresence current-cluster-id
     Cluster ID: <some UID>
   ```

-## Add License to Cluster
+### Add License to Cluster

-The page above shows all licenses that have been generated, select the one that is associated with your cluster and download that license.
+On the licenses page, download the license file associated with your cluster.
-Then use the following command to generate the license secret:
+Then, use the following command to generate the license secret:

   ```
   $ telepresence license -f <downloadedLicenseFile>